ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Workload.md

 ## Pre-requisite

+1. Ensure service account `projects-sa` has been granted `Billing Account User` role on the Billing Account.
-1. locally clone the landing zone repo for this environment
+1. Locally clone the landing zone repo for this environment
-1. create a branch of main
+1. Create a branch from main

 ## Add tenant's workload to the landing zone repository